Complications of prolonged standing: Varicose veins

 Varicose veins are veins that have become enlarged and twisted, especially within the legs, ankles and feet of an affected individual.

 When standing, gravity pulls the blood downwards to the lower part of the body.
 Body mechanisms, such as vasoconstriction and valves of the veins, assist in pumping blood upwards.
 As blood is pumped through the body, the valves within the veins prevent the blood from flowing backwards.
 After extensive, prolonged standing, these valves can become weak and eventually fail.
 When this happens, blood is no longer being prevented from flowing backward.
-Gravity will pull the blood back into an individuals legs, ankles and feet.
+Gravity will pull the blood back into an individual's legs, ankles and feet.
 This forces the veins to expand or "balloon" to accommodate this extra blood.

 The valves of the veins work best in concert with accompanying muscle contractions that force the blood to continue moving up the leg.
 Standing with some muscles constantly strained weakens these muscles and therefore the strength of the contractions.
 Varicose veins have also been associated with chronic heart and circulatory disorders and hypertension as well as complications related to pregnancy.

 Prolonged standing increases the risk for hospitalization from varicose veins.
 Among the working age population one out of five hospitalizations from varicose veins are as a result of prolonged standing.
 Prolonged standing leads to impeded blood flow and stasis in the veins in the lower limbs, which can cause varicose veins.